conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Appveyor
 --------

-Appveyor is used to build windows packages.
+Appveyor is used to build Windows packages.
 It is the only provider that can build recipes that require Visual Studio 2008.

 Skipping CI builds